ibrahim-ayoub/The-DNS-to-Reinforce-the-PKIX/DNSSEC.md

 4. The recursive DNS resolver sends a query to the .fr zone.

 5. The fr server sends back:
-    - a non secure referral to the authoritative name server requested (example if asking for example.com)
+    - a non secure referral to the authoritative name server requested
     - an RRset of DNSKey records for the fr zone (the fr zone's **PubZSK** and **PubKSK**)
     - An RRSig of the above record set (signed with the fr zone's **PvtKSK**)
     - DS record for the example zone (the hash of the example zone **PubKSK**)